Top

 As a parent involved in a child custody or conservatorship battle, you may fear that you'll receive less time with your child than you deserve.
 At DebnamRust, P.C., our experienced Dallas child custody lawyers will advocate fiercely for you and your child's rights in and out of the courtroom.

-Texas family law code doesn't use the term "custody" anymore.
-Instead, parents are called "conservators," and child custody arrangements are called "conservatorships."
+Texas family law code no longer uses the term "custody."
+Instead, parents are referred to as "conservators," and child custody arrangements are termed "conservatorships."

-Child custody disputes often arise as part of the divorce process, but they can also occur between unmarried parents who live apart and disagree on how to share conservatorship or in a wide range of other less common situations.
+Child custody disputes often arise during the divorce process, but they can also occur between unmarried parents who live apart and disagree on how to share conservatorship, or in other less common situations.

 Exploring Child Custody Arrangements in Texas